 Getting Started With Backend Development

-A code-free introduction to what backend (i.e. server side) development is all about, what backend devs do, some prerequisite knowledge and a few guideposts to help you get your hands dirty!
+A code-free introduction to what backend (i.e. server side) development is all about, what backend devs do, how to get started, some prerequisite knowledge and a few guideposts to help you get your hands dirty!

 This article does not dive into code.
 It is an introduction to what backend is, the prerequisite knowledge you’ll need as a backend developer and some of the languages and frameworks you can learn.
 If you’re looking for coding tutorials, please consider other resources.